 Dental implant restorations are the crowns, bridges, and dentures that replace the visible portions of your lost teeth.
 When you are ready to receive your restorations, your dentist will carefully design them with the goal of making them as functional and aesthetically pleasing as possible.
 After we attach them to your implants, you can begin to enjoy all the benefits of your renewed smile!

-The most notable benefits of dental implants are their durability and longevity.
+The most notable benefits of dental implants in Milwaukee are their durability and longevity.
 On average, dental implants are designed to last between 30 years and a lifetime, making them more reliable than bridges and dentures.
 Additionally, dental implants restore your biting force and keep your jawbone strong moving forward.
 This helps you eat the foods you want and maintain the overall shape of your face.
 If you want the most comprehensive solution for replacing teeth, dental implants are by far the best option.
+Keep reading to learn more about what you can expect when choosing dental implants!

 Dental implants are ideal for most adults, including those who have had missing teeth for a long time.
 It’s also perfect for those who are tired of using a denture that no longer fits properly.
 Below, you’ll find that dental implants can effectively replace single, multiple, or all teeth in a given arch with relative ease.
 As long as you have good oral and overall health and enough jawbone tissue, you should be a viable candidate to receive dental implants.
 During your initial consultation with your dental implant dentist in Milwaukee, we will examine your smile to determine if can freely move forward with dental implant surgery or if you require preliminary treatment.
 No matter how we proceed, you can expect a beautiful, healthy, and fully functional smile in the end.